 The median term of imprisonment for dangerous driving causing death might be two years, but Dribbin & Brown Criminal Lawyers have conducted cases, where we have kept our clients out gaol or had only months of gaol imposed, as opposed to years.

 - There is a mandatory minimum licence disqualification period of 18 months per section 89(2)(a) of the Sentencing Act 1991.
 This means that a judge will have to disqualify your drivers licence for a minimum period of 18 months, please note this is the minimum period, it would not be unusual for a member of the judiciary to exceed this minimum period.

 Where will my case be heard?

 The charge is usually heard in the County Court of Victoria but sometimes will be heard in the Supreme Court if the charge is also accompanied with a culpable driving charge.

 Questions to consider in relation to dangerous driving causing death

 - Was the vehicle you were driving considered a motor vehicle as per the Act?

 - Was your driving dangerous?
 This question can only be answered by carefully considering the materials and your instructions, looking at factors like the condition of the road, the speed the vehicle was travelling, and the physical condition of the driver.

-- Did the driving cause the death or serious injury or was there an intervening act?
+- Did the driving cause the death or was there an intervening act?